TheCodingRocket/ChickenHop/README.md

 </h1>

  <h3 align="center">
-I made this game while focusing on one goal.
-That the game can be enjoyed on all digital mediums!
-I tried my best, and now, you could play it on your phone, ipad, or possibly your TV!
+I am proud ti say that Arcade Chicken can be enjoyed on all digital mediums!
+You could play it on your phone, ipad, or possibly your TV!
  </h3>

  <h3 align="center"></h3>